lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Join the DP0 Delegates Group:**
 Go to `<https://community.lsst.org/groups>`_ and join "DP0 Delegates".
-This will ensure you have access to the the `Support - DP0 RSP Services Issues <https://community.lsst.org/c/support/dp0-rsp-issues>`_ category.
+This will ensure you have access to the private "Support - DP0 RSP Service Issues" subcategory.

 | **Find DP0-Related Content and Discussions:**
 | 1. `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_: for all questions and discussions related to DP0.
 For example, use of the RSP's aspects for science, contents of the DC2 data set, delegate activities, brainstorm new investigations, show-and-tell DP0-related results, etc.
-| 2. `Support - DP0 RSP Services Issues <https://community.lsst.org/c/support/dp0-rsp-issues>`_: technical Q&A and discussion about potential bugs, service outages, etc.
+| 2.
+"Support - DP0 RSP Service Issues": a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.
 | 3.
 Topics `tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.